itan511/kanban-board/README.md

-# Kanban board with Golang
+# Kanban board with Golang and Postgres